 Written by Simon Austin — August 22, 2019

 IN April, the legendary Sevilla Sporting Director Monchi said “Big Data is the future of football”.

 “More than scouts, we have started looking for engineers, mathematicians, physicists and experts in statistics or algorithms,” the Spaniard explained.

 Data science is THE growth area in football, yet also one of the least understood.
-That’s what we will try to rectify at this special event, by finding out what top Premier League and international teams are doing, direct from the experts who are doing it.
+That’s what we will try to rectify at this special event, by finding out what top Premier League and international teams are doing in terms of data, direct from the experts who are doing it.

-This one-day event is being held at Emirates Old Trafford Cricket Ground on Friday November 22nd from 930am to 6pm.
-There will be a buffet lunch and refreshments, with networking drinks at the end.
-Details of our fantastic line-up of speakers are below.
+This one-day event is being held at Emirates Old Trafford Cricket Ground on Friday November 22nd from 09:30 to 18:00.
+Here are pen pics of our speakers:

-Paul Balsom (Head of Sports Science and Performance Analysis, Leicester City FC)
+Paul Balsom (Head of Performance Innovation, Leicester City FC)

 One of the most experienced practitioners in European football.
 Paul has worked for Leicester City for eight years, including when they won the Premier League title in 2015/16.
-He is also Performance Manager for the Sweden national team and Head of Performance Innovation for Belgian side Leuven.
+He is also Performance Manager at the Swedish FA and Head of Performance Innovation for Belgian side Leuven.
 Paul has a particular interest in how data science can drive performance.